kieler/klighd-vscode/README.md

 Developing the `klighd-vscode` extension requires an extension that has a dependency on `klighd-vscode` and provides a language client with KLighD synthesis capabilities.
-A good candidate for development is the `kieler.keith-vscode` extension.
+A good candidate for development is the `kieler.keith-vscode` ([under development](https://git.rtsys.informatik.uni-kiel.de/projects/KIELER/repos/keith/browse?at=cfr/monorepo-restructure)) extension.

 Furthermore, development of the `klighd-cli` requires a language server with KLighD synthesis capabilities.
 The server can either be started separately, using a socket for communication, or